JeremiahKaren/35percent.github.io/_posts/2020-02-17-biscuit-factory-is-back.md

 ![](http://35percent.org/img/sustainabilityspd.png)

-Grosvenor's [sustainability statement](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!oaVgJZ4AhwO%2fZJTkFEL0sg%3d%3d!%7d%7d%7d) admits that the scheme's renewable energy requirement falls short of this 20% requirement and that its scattering of solar panels will provide just 0.6% (see page 12, para 5.19).
+Grosvenor's [Energy Assessment](http://35percent.org/img/EnergyAssessment.pdf) proposes just 0.7% renewable energy generation (see para 7.6) using a handful of solar panels and some air conditioning units in the commercial units that can also provide heat.